google/dart_cli_pkg/doc/standalone.md

-Any OS's packages can be built regardless of the OS running the task, but if the host OS matches the target OS *and* the architecture is 64-bit, executables will be built as [AOT modules (aot-snapshot)][aot-snapshot], which are substantially faster and smaller than the kernel snapshots that are generated otherwise.
+Any OS's packages can be built regardless of the OS running the task, but if the host OS matches the target OS *and* the architecture is 64-bit, executables will be built as [AOT modules (aot-snapshot)][aot-snapshot] or ["exe"][exe], which are substantially faster and smaller than the kernel snapshots that are generated otherwise.

 The target for the current OS and architecture is always available.
 However, for any OS or architecture under experimental Dart SDK support, such task is only